[Minor revision–posted 10/5/22 (replaces 10/12/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline the procedures for establishing reasonable accommodation for students with disabilities.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Managing Director of Student Disability Services with substantive revisions forwarded to the Associate Vice Provost for Student Affairs and the Senior Vice Provost and final approval by the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in August of even-numbered years by the Managing Director of Student Disability Services with substantive revisions forwarded to the Vice Provost for Student Life and the Vice Provost for Academic Innovation and Student Success and final approval by the Provost and Senior Vice President.

 The Americans with Disabilities Act (ADA) of 1990 (PL101-336) mandates equal opportunities for persons with disabilities in all public facilities, programs, activities, services, and benefits derived from them.
 Section 504 of the Rehabilitation Act of 1973 (PL93-112), as amended, mandates equal opportunity for qualified persons with disabilities in all programs, activities, and services of recipients of federal financial assistance.
 Both ADA and Section 504 are civil rights statutes that prohibit discrimination on the basis of disability, obligate colleges and universities to make certain adjustments and accommodations, and offer to persons with disabilities the opportunity to participate fully in all institutional programs and activities.
-Texas Tech University adheres to these regulations and the Texas Commission on Human Rights Act.
+Texas Tech University adheres to these regulations and the Texas Workforce Commission.

 2. Faculty Notice

 a.
-Faculty members are required to insert the following into each course syllabus:
+Faculty members are required to insert the following statement into each course syllabus:

 Any student who, because of a disability, may require special arrangements in order to meet the course requirements should contact the instructor as soon as possible to make any necessary arrangements.
-Students should present appropriate verification from Student Disability Services during the instructor's office hours.
+Students should present appropriate verification from Student Disability Services (SDS) during the instructor's office hours.
 Please note: instructors are not allowed to provide classroom accommodations to a student until appropriate verification from Student Disability Services has been provided.
-For additional information, please contact Student Disability Services in West Hall or call 806.742.2405
+For additional information, please contact Student Disability Services in Weeks Hall or call 806.742.2405.

 3. Eligibility and Procedures for Establishing Reasonable Accommodation